equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 > That's a good point.
 Your tests should be
 > describing all the scenarios with all the various params received.
 > But, from my experience once you are dealing with more complex test
-> scenarios, tests will get modularized as well => you still need to
+> scenarios, tests will get break down to smaller object tests => you still need to
 > spend some time to figure out what are the expected values.
 >
 > What I'll try to present here is more straight on communication of